-2Centre for Migration Studies, University of Ghana, Legon, Greater Accra, Ghana DOI: https://doi.org/10.5281/zenodo.13861933
+2Centre for Migration Studies, University of Ghana, Legon, Greater Accra, Ghana

-Abstract: The advent of social media has profoundly shaped contemporary migration patterns, particularly in facilitating ruralto-urban migration dynamics.
-Drawing on insights from Awumbila et al. (2017), Dekker et al. (2018), Alencar (2018), and Hidayati (2019), this study investigates the transformative role of social media in driving migration trends on a global scale.
-By providing migrants with access to abundant information and networking opportunities, social media platforms have emerged as pivotal tools influencing migration decision-making processes.
-The integration of social media into migration dynamics has not only facilitated the dissemination of information about destination conditions but also fostered connections and integration efforts among migrants.
-As highlighted by Dekker et al. (2018), social media minimizes migration costs and risks while enhancing migrants' access to relevant information, thus serving as a catalyst for migration flows.
-Moreover, Hidayati (2019) underscores the significance of social media networks in facilitating integration and connection opportunities for migrants, thereby fostering a sense of community and support both pre- and post-migration.
-By synthesizing insights from multiple studies, this research sheds light on the multifaceted impact of social media on migration dynamics, highlighting its potential to reshape spatial mobility patterns and influence settlement decisions.
+Abstract: The advent of social media has ushered in a transformative era in contemporary migration, particularly influencing rural-to-urban migration dynamics on a global scale.
+Drawing on key insights from Awumbila et al. (2017), Dekker et al. (2018), Alencar (2018), and Hidayati (2019), this study delves into the profound impact of social media platforms on driving migration trends.
+As pivotal tools in migration decision-making, social media provides migrants with abundant information and networking opportunities, revolutionizing the migration landscape.
+The integration of social media into migration dynamics has not only facilitated the dissemination of destination conditions but has also fostered connections and integration efforts among migrants.
+Dekker et al. (2018) highlight how social media reduces migration costs and risks while enhancing access to relevant information, acting as a catalyst for migration flows.
+Additionally, Hidayati (2019) underscores the significance of social media networks in facilitating integration and connection opportunities for migrants, fostering a sense of community and support both pre- and post-migration.
+This research synthesizes insights from various studies to illuminate the multifaceted impact of social media on migration dynamics, revealing its potential to reshape spatial mobility patterns and influence settlement decisions.
+The findings emphasize the pivotal role of social media as a dynamic force shaping migration processes globally.
+As a critical determinant in decision-making, information dissemination, and community building, social media is redefining the narrative of migration, offering new perspectives for policymakers, scholars, and practitioners seeking to understand and navigate the evolving landscape of contem